clamina/clamina.github.io/_posts/2024-06-03-Editing-Your-Webpage-in-GitHub.md

 ### Use image from web

-If you are using images from the web, make sure they are royaltly free.
+If you are using images from the web, make sure they are royaltly-free.
 I like using [Unsplash](https://unsplash.com/).

 1. Go to the web and select your desired image.